 Meanwhile a young 17 year old Bill Gates had started his company Microsoft, which was to be one of the greatest computing companies in the world.
-The Microsoft Company stayed his primary focus until he was 53, when he made the transition to the Bill Gates Foundation.
+The Microsoft Company stayed his primary focus until he was 53.
+He then made the transition to the Bill Gates Foundation.

 They were both fascinated about what the technology could do.
-They eventually had the idea of moving the computer onto a chip that Intel would later make and would in consequence make the computer much cheaper than the ones they had been using at the University.
+They eventually had the idea of moving the computer onto a chip that Intel would later make and would in consequence make computers much cheaper than the ones they had been using at the University.

-Microsoft famously won the contract to produce IBM’s operating system, and in effect let Bill Gate’s company license it, not buy.
+Microsoft famously won the contract to produce IBM’s operating system and in effect let Bill Gate’s company license it, not buy.
 This was before the user graphical interface, when there was still just text on the screen.
 The software MS-DOS, was a critical thing.

 However, IBM didn’t see the values in the software.
 They thought the hardware was the key and the software was just necessary.
 Microsoft on the other hand realized that over time, the software would be a lot more important than the hardware.
 If they had realized that in the beginning, Bill Gates would have been given a different deal entirely.